 Sydney, NSW, Bachelor of Architecture

 I feel incredibly fortunate and privileged to have received a scholarship from the Pinnacle Family.
 Words cannot describe how much it means to have people believe in my future and think me worthy of such a fantastic opportunity.
 The financial assistance for my educational expenses will mean that some of the barriers I would have had are eliminated and this really puts me on an even playing field in achieving the best I can.
 More importantly, to be mentored by a gay person who is doing exceptionally well and making a difference in the discipline I too am interested in, really creates a sense of ambition and aspiration for me.
-I hope that one day, I too can inspire other LGBT+ young adults and make a difference to people’s lives.
+I hope that one day, I too can inspire other LGBTIQ+ young adults and make a difference to people’s lives.
 Thank you so very much.

 Melbourne, Vic, Associate Degree in Design (Furniture)

 The Pinnacle Foundation Scholarship has enabled me to have a flying start to my year.
 Not only has the financial support helped alleviate some of the stresses of beginning study, but the confidence I’ve gained in my abilities through the application and mentor process has been invaluable.
 It is also a huge honour to be awarded a Pinnacle Scholarship, and to be recognised for my achievements even before starting my course makes me feel extremely competent and validated as a scholar.

 Sydney, NSW, Master of Arts (Journalism)

 It is a pleasure to continue my relationship with the Pinnacle Foundation during my final year of tertiary education.
 Pinnacle has played an integral role over the past several years: providing text books, musical equipment, professional development opportunities, and of course facilitating my mentorships with Lachlan Philpott and Matt Gilbertson.
 When I don mortarboard and gown at the end of the year, it will largely be due to the invaluable support of the Pinnacle Foundation.